unitreerobotics/unitree_rl_gym/legged_gym/envs/h1_2/README.md

 ### Collision

-We only keep the collision of foot roll links.
+We only keep the collision of foot roll links, knee links and base.
 Early termination is majorly check by angular position of the base.

 ## Dynamics